MY FATHER

 "Then take care of her," was his only comment, ending our discussion.

 My father was very cognizant of his appearance.
 He always wore white shirts that my mother starched and ironed to perfection.
 He had a heavy beard, which he shaved below the skin line.
-On his day off, he would put on his one and only suit, and then stroll down
+On his day off, he would put on his one and only suit, and then stroll down Washington St. with stops at the bank and a number of his favorite bars.
+He always wore a felt fedora hat.
+He smoked White Owl cigars, chewing them mostly.
+He had large hands, which made cigarette smoking seem out of place for him.

 As he aged, he drank less and less, settling for an occasional beer.
 In his prime, he drank rye whiskey, never any form of mixed drinks or cocktails.
-In Hoboken's grimy bars, there was little call for anything other than the stevedore's boilermaker or depth bombs.
+In Hoboken 's grimy bars, there was little call for anything other than the stevedore's boilermaker or depth bombs.
 One is a beer with a shot of whiskey chaser; the other made by dropping the shot glass of whiskey into the glass of beer, consuming both liquids with one swig.
 I was never man enough to belly up to a bar to order either.

 My most pleasant memory of my father is that of the four days I spent with him after my mother died in 1961.
 He told me he once had an English girlfriend named Ann.
 Mostly, he talked about how much he loved my mother.
 I got to hear him tell about his love of dancing, and heard him reflect about life.
 I grew to love and respect him so much because of this visit.

-He lived the last five years of his life with my sister, in White Plains.
+He lived the last five years of his life with my sister, in White Plains .
 To the very end, he loved to take a taxi to the nearest saloon, just to hobnob with the clientele.
-He would have hated to visit me in California, living as I did in the wilds of suburbia, not one bar in sight.
+He would have hated to visit me in California , living as I did in the wilds of suburbia, not one bar in sight.

 For all his drinking, he was not a carouser or a family disgrace.
 He just loved the camaraderie of men and liquor.
 He was never profane, crude or indecent in any way.
 He rarely went to church, due to working every Sunday morning.
 Yet when my sister was pregnant with her first child, he visited church every afternoon to pray for a healthy grandchild.